OWASP/CheatSheetSeries/cheatsheets/NodeJS_Docker_Cheat_Sheet.md

 Let’s dig in!
 I’ll walk you through the differences between them and why they’re all patterns to avoid.

-The following concerns are key in order to understanding the context for properly running and terminating Node.js Docker applications:
+The following concerns are key to understanding the context for properly running and terminating Node.js Docker applications:

 1. An orchestration engine, such as Docker Swarm, Kubernetes, or even just Docker engine itself, needs a way to send signals to the process in the container.
 Mostly, these are signals to terminate an application, such as `SIGTERM` and `SIGKILL`.
 2. The process may run indirectly, and if that happens then it’s not always guaranteed that it will receive these signals.